AshCoolman/yieldify-yeoman-generator/README.md

 ## Installation

-Currently this isn't a proper module that you can `npm i`, so for the time being:
+Currently this isn't a proper module that you can't `npm i`, so for the time being:

 1. Clone the repo onto your hard drive
 2. Terminal: cd into the `generator-yiang` folder